 2 benefits of music and movement on language development

-1. Pairing the word with the movement helps babies and young children understand the concept.
-Pre-readers rely 2 benefits of music and movement on language developmentalmost exclusively on what they hear in order to acquire language.
+- Pairing the word with the movement helps babies and young children understand the concept.
+Pre-readers rely almost exclusively on what they hear in order to acquire language.
 Children’s brains make a connection based on what they experience (being lifted high or twirling around) and hear (“up” or “twirl”).
 So, when a parent of caregiver lifts a child high “up, up in the sky” or “twirls around like a leaf” while singing the songs in Kindermusik class, young children learn the word and understand the concept.
 Later, children will discover those words correspond to marks on a page which eventually leads to letter recognition and reading.

 Parenting Tip: Play that fun-key music!
 Listen and move to music that combines key vocabulary with a movement or activity.
 Try favorite Kindermusik songs from class.
 Also use sign language for key words throughout the day.
 For example, sign MORE to ask if your child wants MORE fruit or HELLO when your little one wakes up from a nap.